 We have found that in Asia, such specialists are scarce, hence companies are currently looking overseas.

-Asian professionals would do well to study D&I and hone their expertise in this area as it’s a field that is likely to remain relevant for a long time to come.
+Asian professionals would do well to study D&I and hone their expertise in this area.
+It’s a field that is likely to remain relevant for a long time to come.

 If you’re in search of D&I experts for your organisation, get in touch with us.